Sutton Trust Summer School

 The James Watt School of Engineering was the first in the UK to confer degrees in Engineering.
 Our Engineering course gives you the opportunity to be part of the oldest School of Engineering in the UK.
 Experience some of our core engineering disciplines, including Aeronautical, Civil, Electronics & Electrical and Mechanical Engineering, and hear about research projects in some of our specialised programmes, such as Biomedical Engineering, Product Design, Electronics with Music, and Civil Engineering with Architecture.
 Our classes are led by our world-leading research and teaching staff who work at the cutting edge of technology in our state-of-the-art facilities.

-Our Medical Studies & Life Sciences course gives you a unique opportunity to combine Medicine, Veterinary Medicine, Dentistry and Life Science studies in one week.
+Our Medical Studies & Life Sciences course gives you a unique opportunity to combine Medicine, Veterinary Medicine and Dentistry studies in one week.
 Bringing together internationally renowned experts, you will experience our innovative teaching and hear about world-leading research.
 Learn all about our Medical School, and if the opportunity permits, study in our award-winning Wolfson Medical Building which houses a Clinical Skills area complete with fully equipped ward.
 If restrictions permit, you’ll get to spend time in our Dental Hospital, and meet staff and students from the UK’s second largest Dental School.
 You will also find out more about our Internationally accredited School of Veterinary Medicine which includes our Small Animal Hospital, Weipers Centre Equine Hospital and the Scottish Centre for Production Animal Health and Welfare.
-The week is underpinned with further studies in our extensive School of Life Sciences, where you can explore topics such as Biochemistry and Psychology.

 Social sciences at Glasgow focus on understanding and transforming societies through collaborative work.
 We bring together inspiring people in a creative and engaged environment for learning and research, to engender positive social change.
 Our social sciences programme brings together sessions in the world-leading School of Social and Political Sciences and the world-renowned Adam Smith Business School.
 You could study subjects available in our Business School, including Accountancy & Finance, Business & Management and Economics.
 We bring this week together with sessions from our innovative and influential Politics and Sociology staff and students, in addition to our business-based subjects.